nottinghamtec/Main-Website/content/about.md

 Many of our members now work professionally in the events industry.

 ## Join us
 We recruit new members throughout the academic year, please get in touch if you are interested in joining.
-Do note that membership is only open to students of the University of Nottingham and that we do not accept CV applications.
+Do note that membership is only open to University of Nottingham Students' Union members and that we do not accept CV applications.
+Check out our new webpage specifically for prospective members [here](https://join.nottinghamtec.co.uk).